garden-io/garden/docs/reference/commands.md

     # The path to the build staging directory for the module.
     buildPath:

-    # The path to the build metadata directory for the module.
-    buildMetadataPath:

     # A list of types that this module is compatible with (i.e. the module type itself + all bases).
     compatibleTypes: